 The problem now is that we don't necessarily have digital versions of all the manga that are released...

 At Amazon, there is a comic book section that allows you to see, on a case-by-case basis, if the volume you are looking for is available on the Kindle e-reader (or the reading application on tablet, smartphone or PC/Mac).

 For popular series like Naruto, the digital version costs $4.99 compared to $6 for the paper version.
 So that's a nice savings of almost $2 per episode.

-What is not bad is that you can search directly and only in the mangas that are available in digital using the search engine or this direct link:
+What is not bad is that you can search directly and only in the mangas that are available in digital using the search engine of your Kindle e-reader (or on Amazon).

 So you can find a lot of things, even if everything is not yet present.
 I also noticed that recent releases tend to come out in digital too.